 Scroll down for a breakdown and descriptions of the best traditional muay thai workout routine!

-Everyday my muay thai training program would basically be this type of workout:
+Everyday in Thailand my training program is basically this type of workout:

 All rounds run anywhere between 2-5 minutes.
 You should base your muay thai training program on for what you are training for;

-This type of muay thai boxing workout routine usually runs anywhere
+This type of muay thai workout routine usually runs anywhere

 between 90 minutes to 2 hours depending on how many rounds you do and